karolsawicki/PHP-Restaurant-School-Project/README.md

 # PHP Restaurant School Project
- My project for programming class thats lets me learn php, js, html and css.
+ My project for programming class thats must accomplished some set of requirements.

+# What I Learned

+* Developed a user interface using Bootstrap, html and css.
+* Using PHP as backend.
+* Using XAMPP.